Webanalyze / Data collection

 05/2024 - 02/2025

-In 2024, the series of studies on the contraceptive behaviour of the sexually active population in Germany will be continued.
+In 2024, the survey series of studies on the contraceptive behaviour of the sexually active population in Germany was continued.
 The current survey uses the established study design, which has now been expanded.

 Project participants